 Remote Learning Tips for Parents – How To Keep Your Child Engaged and Motivated

-Depending on where you live, you may be at least a month into remote learning or you may be just starting up.
-Either way, you’re probably feeling stressed about the whole remote learning situation.
+Depending on where you live, you may have enjoyed some in person schooling, only to go back to remote learning in the recent weeks or you may have been remote learning this whole time.
+Either way, you’re probably feeling stressed and fatigued by this whole situation.
 Your child may not be attentive during their lessons, they may not be finishing or even doing their work.
-They may be disruptive during lessons, or they may be breaking down all the time and be riddled with anxiety.
+They may be disruptive during lessons, or they may be breaking down all the time, and being riddled with anxiety.
 All of this may be more prevalent in younger students, since it’s completely developmentally inappropriate for them to be sitting in front of a screen all day, and missing out on face-to-face interaction with their peers and their teachers.

 All of this is stressful for both parents and kids.
 But there are steps you can take to improve your remote learning situation.
-And I’m here to share those steps with you.
+And I’m here to share my remote learning tips for parents that will help ease the situation for all involved.

 But first, before addressing the students, let’s focus on the parents.